WiillyWonka/RecipesFinder/developer.md

 This is our Java coding standard.

-File Names, Packages:
+File names, packages:
 * Use only lowercase letters in package names
 * The first letters of all words in class names are uppercase
 * Class names must be nouns

-Method and Variable Names
+Method and variable names
 * The first letter must be lowercase in the name of the methods, and the first letters of inner words - uppercase letters
 * Variable names begin with a lowercase letter, and the first letters of inner words - uppercase letters
 * All letters are uppercase in the names of constants, the words are separated by lower underscores